meza/GimmeAKata/README.md

 GimmeAKata
 ==========

+THE SIMPLEST AND DUMBEST IMPLEMENTATION i could release!
+Do not expect any subtle solutions.

 http://gimmeakata.herokuapp.com/

 This project should answer the question: Which Programming Kata should I write now, in which programming language.